 “I circled back and took a video on my phone, explaining why that sight illustrates the reason I’m doing this,” Anderson recalled.
 “Those kids have parents who take them to practices and games and cheer them on.
 There are over 100,000 kids in foster care who aren’t as lucky, but equally deserving.
 That thought sticks in my mind a lot… and will keep me going on my ride.”

 Anderson plans to average 70 to 80 miles a day despite the sweltering summer temperatures, making stops in more than 20 communities other Wendy’s franchise owners call home.
 Anderson’s wife will follow along by car to provide emotional support and supplies, and two of his sons – who are also part of the Wendy’s franchise family – will join him for a few legs.
-And as the tour's official beverage sponsor, Coca-Cola will be along for the ride to keep the crew hydrated.
+And as the tour's official beverage sponsor,

 Anderson hopes to complete his journey on Oct.
 4 – his 59th birthday.
 “I hope to celebrate when my front tire touches the Pacific Ocean,” he said.